google-ai-edge/mediapipe/README.md

   typically resolves includes and libs automatically.
 - Ensure you are using Apple Silicon-native Homebrew (no Rosetta) for consistent arm64 builds.

-For iOS on Apple Silicon, see the docs in this repository:
+For iOS (device) quick start, see the iOS section below.
-- `../docs/ios_handtrackinggpu_bazel_quickstart.md`
-- `../docs/README_ios_mediapipe_handtrackinggpu.md`

 ## Examples (Bazel)

 This fork preserves the classic MediaPipe examples.
-Below are concise Bazel commands to build and run the Hand Tracking samples and related examples.
+Below are concise Bazel commands to build and run the iOS GPU examples on a physical device.

 ### Hand Tracking — Desktop (CPU)